ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 queries from the current session become a source for expressions for fuzzing, so try entering several different queries to get more interesting results.
 Be careful not to do this in production!
-When you do this experiment, you'll soon notice that the fuzzer tends to generate queries that are too long to run.
+When you do this experiment, you'll soon notice that the fuzzer tends to generate queries that take very long to run.
 This is why for the CI fuzzer runs we have to configure the server to limit query execution time, memory usage and so on using the corresponding [server settings](https://clickhouse.tech/docs/en/operations/settings/query-complexity/#:~:text=In%20the%20default%20configuration%20file,query%20within%20a%20single%20server.).